lagoproject/DMP/defs/lagoCollaboration.md

 ## What is defined?

-[sitesCollaboration.jsonld](./lagoCollaboration.jsonld) unifies the definition of LAGO sites following the official LAGO schema vocabulary.
+[lagoCollaboration.jsonld](./lagoCollaboration.jsonld) unifies the definition of LAGO Collaboration following the official LAGO schema vocabulary.

 The purpose of the definition is to univocally idenfify the LAGO Collaboration by means of a public URI for being linked by any metadata.